iamzilfa/DELANI-STUDIO/README.md

 * A user enter name
 * A user enter email
 * A user enter a message
-* A user after submittin his/her request and he will see the thankful popup message
+* A user after submittin his/her request and he/she will see the thankful popup message